ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-5-2.md

-Chapter: Evaluating the Pros and Cons of Each Option
+Evaluating the Pros and Cons of Each Option
 ====================================================

 In this chapter, we delve into the crucial step of evaluating the pros and cons of each option when making complex decisions using network science and complexity theory.
 By thoroughly assessing the advantages and disadvantages of different options, decision-makers can make informed choices that consider the dynamic nature of complex systems.
 This chapter explores strategies and frameworks for evaluating the pros and cons of each option in a comprehensive and systematic manner.